lnxchk/pdgarage-samples/README.md

 * **change_events.rb** (September 13, 20): Ruby script to create change events on a PagerDuty service.
 Similar to the shell script above, change the *service_key* and *account_token* variables for your account.

 * **incident.sh**: Shell script to create a single incident on a service.
 To use this script, change the token to be your api_key, the from: address to an email address associated with your account, and the ID of the service to a service in your account.

+* **garage-repo**: Chef / Cinc repo.
+Project: Create a *chef_handler* that will push information about all changed resources in a Chef / Cinc run to a PagerDuty change event.